LBHackney-IT/Data-Platform/README.md

 However, to ensure that we are using the shared modules contained in infrastructure we have used `git subtree` to include the project code into this repository for reference.

+The following commands outline how to infrastructure project was attached to the data platform project.

+***WARNING:*** You do NOT need to run these commands as part of project setup.

-To use the below commands, you will need to add the infrastructure repository as a remote in the root file of the project folder, after cloning:
+The following commands *were* used to link the infrastructure repository to the data platform project.
+They are run from the root of the project after cloning.

 `git remote add -f infrastructure git@github.com:LBHackney-IT/infrastructure.git`

-Adding the repository for the first time:
 `git subtree add --prefix infrastructure infrastructure master --squash`

-To update the sub-project:
+The first command adds the infrastructure repository as a remote named `infrastructure` and the second command adds the infrastructure project as a subtree under the infrastructure directory using the master branch as a reference.

+### Updating Hackney Infrastructure (Copy)

+In the event that changes have been made to the infrastructure project, you can run the following command in the root of the project

+***WARNING:*** You do NOT need to run these commands as part of project setup, only if you explicity need to update the infrastructure project code

 `git fetch infrastructure master; git subtree pull --prefix infrastructure infrastructure master --squash`

 ## Terraform Deployment